Youth Swim Lessons

 Variety of Y locations.

-Group Swim Lessons With Parent for ages 1 - 7, swimmers will learn to be comfortable in the water and develop swim readiness skills through fun and confidence building exercises.
-Children will develop comfort with being underwater, skills that focus on buoyancy and movement in the water and learn how to safely exit in the event of falling into a body of water.
-Upon mastering the above-mentioned skills, children will be challenged to build stamina by swimming longer distances.
+Group Swim Lessons for ages 6 months to adult, swimmers will learn to be comfortable in the water and develop swim readiness skills through fun and confidence-building exercises.
+Participants will develop comfort with being underwater, skills that focus on buoyancy and movement in the water, and learn how to safely exit in the event of falling into a body of water.
+Upon mastering the above-mentioned skills, participants will be challenged to build stamina by swimming longer distances.

 Our swim instructors will be teaching the majority of swim lessons from the pool deck.
 Instructors will enter the water briefly to demonstrate skills and observe students as needed.